bibanon/bibanon/Stories/Cool-Story-Bro/Chapters/CSB-Chapter-1.md

 I thought to myself "Natural for her to get it all out I guess...", she looked up at me, I exhaled through my nose and stared back at her, then said "You hungry?
 I don't know about you but a shower and some food sound pretty good about now, I don't think I can answer my door to the curry man with blood on me after all", she smiled and loosened her grip.

-"Blood on your forehead" I said, pointing to it, "You probably want to wipe that off, there's a small chance he might be retarded enough to call the police, you don't want to look like an accomplice to assault, you should dry your eyes too...", she looked up at me and grimaced before turning and walking into the bathroom, I followed and turned into my bedroom to pick out some shorts and a clean t-shirt, then called the curry house while she cleaned herself up in the bathroom.
+"Blood on your forehead" I said, pointing to it.
+"You probably want to wipe that off, there's a small chance he might be retarded enough to call the police, you don't want to look like an accomplice to assault, you should dry your eyes too...", she looked up at me and grimaced before turning and walking into the bathroom, I followed and turned into my bedroom to pick out some shorts and a clean t-shirt, then called the curry house while she cleaned herself up in the bathroom.

 ## 1231561 (OP)

-I undressed in my bedroom, taking my t-shirt off, then my tank top and finally the pads I laughed to myself "Some good these fucking things were, what the hell was I thinking?", I took them off and whimsically skimmed them under my bed, then took my shoes and cargos off and did the same for the thigh and shin pads "You out of the bathroom yet?"
-I called out, "I heard a "Yes" from the livingroom.
+I undressed in my bedroom, taking my t-shirt off, then my tank top and finally the pads I laughed to myself "Some good these fucking things were, what the hell was I thinking?", I took them off and whimsically skimmed them under my bed, then took my shoes and cargos off and did the same for the thigh and shin pads.

+"You out of the bathroom yet?"
+I called out.

-As I walked into the bathroom I said "If the curry man comes while I'm in here my wallet is on my desk in my bedroom, it should come to around 20 quid", "Okay." came back and I jumped in the shower making sure to scrub my face well to get the pig blood off of me.
+I heard a "Yes" from the livingroom.
+As I walked into the bathroom I said

+"If the curry man comes while I'm in here my wallet is on my desk in my bedroom, it should come to around 20 quid".

+"Okay." came back and I jumped in the shower making sure to scrub my face well to get the pig blood off of me.

-The curry man came as I was in there and I heard her pay and take the bag into the kitchen, when I came out she had already prepared the meal and was sitting down in the livingroom with the plates on the coffee table waiting for me, "Still need to dry my hair" I said as I peered into the room "It's fine you can start without me", when my hair was dry I took a seat, leaned forward and started eating.
+The curry man came as I was in there and I heard her pay and take the bag into the kitchen, when I came out she had already prepared the meal and was sitting down in the livingroom with the plates on the coffee table waiting for me, "Still need to dry my hair," I said as I peered into the room.
+"It's fine you can start without me", when my hair was dry I took a seat, leaned forward and started eating.

-When the meal was over I took the plates into the kitchen and washed them up in the sink, stuffed and tired I took 2 ice cold beers out of the fridge and opened them, and placed one in her hands in the livingroom before flopping down onto the sofa... silence filled the room as we watched the news on TV, I smiled to myself fantasizing about me appearing on there "Super badass crushes fat guys nose, ends string of domestic abuse, police now charging him with assault and battery, more on this at 10!"
+When the meal was over I took the plates into the kitchen and washed them up in the sink, stuffed and tired I took 2 ice cold beers out of the fridge and opened them, and placed one in her hands in the livingroom before flopping down onto the sofa... silence filled the room as we watched the news on TV, I smiled to myself fantasizing about me appearing on there; "Super badass crushes fat guys nose, ends string of domestic abuse, police now charging him with assault and battery, more on this at 10!"

+### 1231651

+These kind of stories are why /r9k/ is my favourite board and like >>1231538 said, op is more of a man (alpha) than all of r9k together, because helping someone, wether it's a guy,girl, ex gf, friend or what ever that has betrayed you in the way she betrayed him, have the heart and the balls to not flip out and throw that person out on the steets to die, is what makes you a real man.
+Not being a total douche.

+## 1231617 (OP)

-I looked over at her, she seemed to be deep in thought for a while before catching me staring, I huffed, gave a smirk and said "It's getting late...
-Go ahead and take a shower, at least now you can wear your own pyjamas right?", she smiled before getting up to go for her shower, taking the oppourtunity that had presented itself I stretched out on the sofa letting my legs dangle from the side, normally I'd sit on the sofa opposite but the small coffee table had forced me to sit next to her, I finished my beer and closed my eyes relaxing after a "job well done" and let out a big, loud roar as I yawned, I heard the water starting to run in the shower, then I drifted off for a while.
+I looked over at her, she seemed to be deep in thought for a while before catching me staring.
+I huffed, gave a smirk and said "It's getting late...
+Go ahead and take a shower, at least now you can wear your own pyjamas right?", she smiled before getting up to go for her shower.

+Taking the oppourtunity that had presented itself I stretched out on the sofa letting my legs dangle from the side.
+Normally I'd sit on the sofa opposite but the small coffee table had forced me to sit next to her.
+I finished my beer and closed my eyes relaxing after a "job well done" and let out a big, loud roar as I yawned.
+I heard the water starting to run in the shower, then I drifted off for a while.

+## 1231743 (OP)

-When I came to she was sitting on the sofa opposite watching TV in a pair of soft pink formal-style pyjamas "Classy" I thought to myself before sitting up and rubbing my eye, "How long?"
-I said, she looked over at me and said "Not long... about half an hour", "Shit" I said, standing up to stretch out, "I can never get to sleep after a nap", I picked up the coffee table and placed it down before sliding it against the wall, "Cmon, it won't do either of us any good if we keep staying up, it'll just fuck up our sleeping patterns", with that she stood up and walked behind the sofa and together we pushed them into the same bed formation they were before, I took the sleeping bag and folded it out over the sofas and threw the pillows to the arm rests, then walked over to the lamp, set the timer and turned it on, "Do you want the radio on low like last night?"
-I asked, she nodded "Kerrang?
+When I came to she was sitting on the sofa opposite watching TV in a pair of soft pink formal-style pyjamas.
+"Classy," I thought to myself before sitting up and rubbing my eye.

+"How long?"
+I said.
+She looked over at me and said "Not long... about half an hour".
+"Shit" I said, standing up to stretch out.
+"I can never get to sleep after a nap".

+I picked up the coffee table and placed it down before sliding it against the wall.
+"Cmon, it won't do either of us any good if we keep staying up, it'll just fuck up our sleeping patterns".
+With that she stood up and walked behind the sofa and together we pushed them into the same bed formation they were before.

+I took the sleeping bag and folded it out over the sofas and threw the pillows to the arm rests, then walked over to the lamp, set the timer and turned it on.
+"Do you want the radio on low like last night?"
+I asked. she nodded "Kerrang?
 Galaxy?
-BBC 1?", "Kerrang please" she said quietly, sitting down on her bed, "My ipod has some albums on it too, if you still have the same shitty taste in music as me just put it on shuffle and press the aux button in top", "okay" she said as she nodded, I dimmed the lights right down again as I went to walk out of the room, as I grabbed the door handle she jumped off her bedding and made her way over to me, without warning she wrapped her arms around me again and pressed her face hard into my chest.
+BBC 1?", "Kerrang please" she said quietly, sitting down on her bed.
+"My ipod has some albums on it too, if you still have the same shitty taste in music as me just put it on shuffle and press the aux button in top."
+"Okay," she said as she nodded.
+I dimmed the lights right down again as I went to walk out of the room, as I grabbed the door handle she jumped off her bedding and made her way over to me, without warning she wrapped her arms around me again and pressed her face hard into my chest.

 "Thank you..." she said quietly, "...
 I promise I'll make up for everything I did to you Daniel...", with that she squeezed and then let go standing back, "Night" I said as I began to step backwards out of the door, "Goodnight" she said back, and when that I closed the door, went into my bedroom and flopped down onto my bed face first.

+## 1231882 (OP)

 admittedly I found myself in a bit of a worry over what I'd done and whether he was stupid enough to try and press charges... "its our word against his... he says aggravated assault, I'll say self-defense and defending a friend who lived there, his side won't stand up in court, not after they see her bruises, if he can think as far as that he wouldn't dare, they'd eat a fattie like that alive in prison", I reassured myself with these thoughts... still not being able to sleep I decided to tip-toe into the kitchen and took a bottle of malibu out of the cupboard, then I went back into my bedroom and onto the balcony, broke the seal on the bottle and had a good long swig before lighting up a cigarette and leaning against the wall, my feet sticking through the railings...
 I sat there for ages trying to clear my head, staring out at the cityscape like the night before that, I took it easy but kept sipping the malibu, hoping to get drunk enough not to be able to drink so hard and eventually go to bed... before long I found myself staring out admiring the lights of the city centre, I heard the door creak open and a small familiar figure peer out, "Can't sleep either can you...", "No..." she said before taking a seat next to me, I picked up the bottle and offered it to her, she read the label slowly before taking a swig, coughing as her body tried to reject the strong taste of rum among the coconut, I smiled and said "If you don't drink it straight you're supposed to tell me... it's barely 20% proof...
 I'm guessing you're still not much of a drinker.", she composed herself before leaning on me, then she took another swig, this time calmly without gagging, then let out a loud sigh...
 "I don't know what I'm going to do..."

+## 1232041 (OP)

 "... well, if it's anything like getting kicked out, you're supposed to find a new address, tell your bank, place of work, DVLA and the passport office your new address, cancel any subscriptions you have at your old address... you get the idea", she looked toward me and gave a wry smile before looking out again, "...
 How did you find this place?", I took a swig before saying "Forget it, you're not going anywhere until you pay me back for starters, and thats probably going to take a few months... you can pay me back faster if we split the rent and bills between us... not thinking about going back on our deal are you?"
 "No." she said, with a serious tone "But thanks... that'll make it easier... do you mean I can live with you for a while?"
 I thought about this carefully and took my time to gather the correct words... lets not forget I hate her after all, I didn't want her thinking that we were pals just because she came to me in her hour of need, after a while I said "Until you've paid me back...
 I don't want you going anywhere, so yeah, you can register here for now, we'll do the paperwork tenancy after I get back from work tomorrow, you can spend tomorrow sorting out your accounts and changing your addresses. deal?"
 "Deal..." she said, staring out into the night sky, after a while I stood up and gestured for her to come in, I set the bottle and cigarettes down on my desk and stretched out on my bed, she sat down on the corner facing the door, it looked like she was trying to say something so I closed me eyes and waited, but nothing came of it... she stood up and with my eyes still shut I felt a tap on my forehead and she said goodnight and walked out of the door, I bought my fingers up and felt where she tapped, it was a little damp... "finger kiss" I thought to myself "If I'd saw it coming I'd have dodged it...", refusing to think about it any further I went to sleep.

+## 1232334 (OP)

 The next day I got up, showered, dressed and left for work without waking her up, I only left a note on the fridge that read "Change your addresses, help yourself to whatever you can find, I'll be going shopping before coming home tonight, be back around 7-8, remember your promise!", at work it was a pretty shitty day, like I thought my boss chewed the shit out of me in the morning briefing and I had to work twice as hard to catch up on my work, I was knackered by the time 5pm hit, I made my way to Lidl and did the shopping, then made my way back to the flat, when I came in she was sitting in the livingroom, paperwork out all over the coffee table with her netbook on her lap and her glasses on, "How did it go?"
 I said, walking into the kitchen to unpack, "I hope you don't mind Daniel, I had to use your printer to print out a new passport application and some other stuff"
 "Nah, had to be done I guess" I said whimsically, "What do you want to eat?"
 I called out, I heard nothing for a moment, then "Umm...
 I have a discount code for papa johns pizza in my email, my treat tonight", "Err...
 Alright, sounds good" I called back, grabbing 2 beers from the fridge and setting one her side of the coffee table before lying down on the sofa opposite, swigging the bottle of beer in my hand, "Well I called my landlord for the forms, he's dropping them off on tuesday next week, he said it's fine to split the rent I'm paying now but needs you on the tenancy agreement for his insurance..."
 She looked over at me and smiled before facing back down to her laptop, "You still look weird in glasses you know, reminds me of how you looked in school..."